island-is/island.is/handbook/misc/application-system-org-requests.md

 ![image](https://user-images.githubusercontent.com/2643113/175304337-82ce024c-4215-4de1-a09e-e28cce2082b9.png)

-Chose Oauth 2.0 and use the settings below.
+Choose Oauth 2.0 and use the settings below.
 Insert your Client id, client secret and the Scope should be `@island.is/applications:read @island.is/applications:write` press "Get New Access Token" and you have your token.

 ![image](https://user-images.githubusercontent.com/2643113/175303853-67c0e573-8ddf-4026-893d-d351fdf09432.png)